oroinc/documentation/backend/configuration/yaml/jsmodules.rst

 **type**: ``map``

-Webpack places each module in its isolated space, so the modules that are not implemented to follow such behavior can stop working.
+Webpack places each module in its local scope.
+But some third party libraries may expect global dependencies (e.g. $ for jQuery).
+The libraries might also create globals which need to be exported, so they can stop working.
 To solve this issue, webpack offers a shimming feature.
 See |Webpack Shimming|
 In our `shim` section, each key of the map is the name of a module to be created.
 For each module, a map that configures the module must be specified.
 It can consist of the following keys: